-In this case study, our scientists describe how they established an in vitro model of Parkinson's disease – from patient screening to tissue collection, primary culture derivation, iPSC generation, and even co-culture.
-Read on to find out how they successfully developed this iPSC-derived assay.
+In this case study, our scientists established a clinically-relevant in vitro model of Parkinson's disease using induced pluripotent stem cells (iPSCs).
+Read on to find out how they successfully developed this translational assay for drug screening – from patient screening to tissue collection, primary culture derivation, iPSC generation, and even using a medium as a co-culture alternative.

 Preclinical models for Parkinson’s Disease

-However, animal testing and 2D models often lack clinical translatability to humans.
-CNS tissues from real Parkinson’s patients are an excellent alternative to these conventional models, as they can be derived from real, human donors affected by PD.
-At REPROCELL, we strongly believe that human tissue testing is the most relevant way to estimate drug efficacy prior to clinical trial.
-Unfortunately, fresh CNS tissues are notoriously difficult to obtain, and cannot be procured from living donors.
+At REPROCELL, we strongly believe that human tissue testing is the most relevant way to explore drug behaviour prior to clinical trial.
+Fresh CNS tissues are an excellent alternative to conventional models but are notoriously difficult to obtain as they cannot be procured from living donors.